 Containers only.
-If True, kernel creation requests that specify KERNEL_WORKING →DTR will set the kernel container's working directory to that value.
+If True, kernel creation requests that specify KERNEL_WORKING_DIR will set the kernel container's working directory to that value.
 See also KERNEL_WORKING_DIR.

-EG_NAMESPACE=enterprise-gateway or default Kubernetes only.
+EG_NAMESPACE=enterprise-gateway or default

+Kubernetes only.
 Used during Kubernetes deployment, this indicates the name of the namespace in which the Enterprise Gateway service is deployed.
 The enterprise-gateway.yaml file creates this namespace, then sets EG_NAMESPACE dring deployment.
 This value is then used within Enterprise Gateway to coordinate kernel configurations.
 Should this value not be set during deployment, Enterprise Gateway will default its value to namespace 'default'.

-EG_SHARED_NAMESPACE=False Kubernetes only.
-This value indicates whether (True) or not (False) all kernel. should reside in the same namespace as Enterprise Gateway.
-This is not a → recommended configuration.
-EG_SSH_PORT=22 The port number used for ssh operations for installations choosing to configure the ssh server on a port other than the default 22.
-EG_UID_BLACKLIST=0 Containers only.
+EG_PROHIBITED_GIDS=0

+Containers only.
+A comma-separated list of group ids (GID) whose values are not allowed to be referenced by KERNEL_GID.
+This defaults to the root group id (0).
+Attempts to launch a kernel where KERNEL_GID's value is in this list will result in an exception indicating error 403 (Forbidden).
+See also EG_PROHIBITED_UIDS.

+EG_PROHIBITED_LOCAL_IPS=''

+A comma-separated list of local IPv4 addresses (or regular expressions) that should not be used when determining the response address used to convey connection information back to Enterprise Gateway from a remote kernel.
+In some cases, other network interfaces (e.g., docker with 172.17.0.) can interfere - leading to connection failures during kernel startup.

+Example: EG_PROHIBITED_LOCAL_IPS=172.17.0.,192.168.0.27 will eliminate the use of all addresses in 172.17.0 as well as 192.168.0.27

+EG_PROHIBITED_UIDS=0

+Containers only.
 A comma-separated list of user ids (UID) whose values are not allowed to be referenced by KERNEL_UID.
 This defaults to the root user id (0).
-Attempts to launch a kernel where KERNEL UID's value is in this list will result
+Attempts to launch a kernel where KERNEL_UID's value is in this list will result in an exception indicating error 403 (Forbidden).
+See also EG_PROHIBITED_GIDS.

+EG_SHARED_NAMESPACE=False

+Kubernetes only.
+This value indicates whether (True) or not (False) all kernel pods should reside in the same namespace as Enterprise Gateway.
+This is not a recommended configuration.

+EG SSH PORT=22

+The port number used for ssh operations for installations choosing to configure the ssh server on a port other than the default 22.

+EG_YARN_CERT_BUNDLE=<custom_truststore_path>

+The path to a .pem or any other custom truststore used as a CA bundle in yarn-api- \rightarrow client.

-14.2 Environment variables that assist in troubleshooting
+15.2 Environment variables that assist in troubleshooting